Summary of our market study

 • Before Covid, live music generated $21.5 billion worldwide.

-• By 2023, live music revenues should exceed $28 billion, according to Goldman Sachs.
+• By 2023, live music revenues are expected to exceed $28 billion, according to Goldman Sachs.

 • Live Nation, the world leader in the concert business, holds over 75% of worldwide ticket sales via its Ticketmaster platform.